dmarti/http-server/README.md

 Best of all, libevent includes an easy-to-use HTTP implementation and sample code for using it.
 So I'll copy their web server sample code, tweak it a little to make the web server I need, and set up a simple Makefile.

+You'll need the development package for libevent installed.
+On my system, it's called `libevent-devel`.

 Here's the target to pay attention to:

 ```